guardian/riff-raff/riff-raff/public/docs/index.md

 ---------------

  - [Advanced deployment settings](riffraff/advanced-settings.md) - what is an update strategy and how to choose one
- - [API](riffraff/api.md) - how to use the API and a description of the endpoints available
  - [Continuous Integration and Deployment](riffraff/hooksAndCD.md) - guide to the Riff-Raff hooks available to make continuous deployment easy
  - [External deploy requests](riffraff/externalRequest.md) - how to help a user start a deploy